USS Midway (CV-41)

+USS Midway is the only retired aircraft carrier that is not an Essex-class aircraft carrier, as the rest have been scrapped.

 Service history

 Early operations and deployment with the 6th Fleet

-Midway was laid down 27 October 1943 in Shipway 11 at Newport News Shipbuilding Co., Newport News, Virginia; launched 20 March 1945, sponsored by Mrs. Bradford William Ripley, Jr.; and commissioned on 10 September 1945 (eight days after the Surrender of Japan) with Captain Joseph F. Bolger in command.
+Midway was laid down 27 October 1943 in Shipway 11 at Newport News Shipbuilding Co., Newport News, Virginia; launched 20 March 1945, sponsored by Mrs. Bradford William Ripley Jr.; and commissioned on 10 September 1945 (eight days after the surrender of Japan) with Captain Joseph F. Bolger in command.

 After shakedown in the Caribbean, Midway joined the U.S. Atlantic Fleet training schedule, with Norfolk as her homeport.
 From 20 February 1946, she was the flagship for Carrier Division 1.
 In March, she participated in Operation Frostbite testing the Ryan FR Fireball and helicopter rescue techniques for cold-weather operations in the Labrador Sea.
 In September 1947, a captured German V-2 rocket was test-fired from the flight deck in Operation Sandy, the first large-rocket launch from a moving platform, and the only moving-platform launch for a V-2.
 While the rocket lifted off, it then tilted and broke up at 15000 ft.

 On 29 October 1947, Midway sailed for the first of her annual deployments with the 6th Fleet in the Mediterranean.
 Between deployments, Midway trained and received alterations to accommodate heavier aircraft as they were developed.

 In June 1951, Midway operated in the Atlantic off the Virginia Capes during carrier suitability tests of the F9F-5 Panther.
 On 23 June, as Cdr.
 George Chamberlain Duncan attempted a landing in BuNo 125228, a downdraft just aft of the stern caused Duncan to crash.
 His plane's forward fuselage broke away and rolled down the deck, and he suffered burns.
 Footage of the crash has been used in several films, including Men of the Fighting Lady, Midway, and The Hunt for Red October.

 In 1952, the ship participated in Operation Mainbrace, North Sea maneuvers with NATO forces.
 Midway had an angled runway painted on the flight deck in May for touch-and-go landings following early trials of the technique aboard HMS Triumph.
 Successful demonstration of the possibilities caused widespread adoption of the angled flight deck in future aircraft carrier construction and modifications of existing carriers.
 On 1 October, the ship was redesignated CVA-41.

 Midway left Norfolk 27 December 1954 for a world cruise, sailing via the Cape of Good Hope for Taiwan, where she became the first large carrier in the 7th Fleet for operations in the Western Pacific until 28 June 1955.
 During these operations, Midway pilots flew cover for the evacuation from the Tachen Islands during the Quemoy-Matsu crisis of 15,000 Chinese nationalist troops and 20,000 Chinese civilians, along with their livestock.